ucd-csl/RONIN/README.md

 ### Use the GUI

 Ronin has a GUI that allows the user to see the result of a simulation (not launching and see the result in real time, yet).
 So the user must open first a sumo network file, then he can open a matrix of loads folder that will display the result of the corresponding simulation.
 The window of the application will then display a tableview with the list of the edges with their loads for each step of the simulation, and a list view with all the step of the simulation.
 The map of the concerned city will be updated automatically.
-Below the usage of the GUI :
+Below the usage of the GUI:

 ```
 java -cp ronin.jar ie.ucd.pel.ronin.javafx.MainFx